-Research has shown that there is a higher prevalence of mental disorders and behavioral problems among displaced persons, which can make unemployment more prevalent and hinder integration into new communities and societies.
-USIP recognizes the pressing need to bridge the gap between religious actors, mental health professionals and other government and nongovernment actors tasked with the psychosocial support of displaced populations.
+Research has shown that there is a higher prevalence of mental disorders and behavioral problems among displaced persons, which can increase distrust between persons and communities, make unemployment more prevalent, and hinder displaced persons’ integration into new communities and societies.

 The Connection between Mental Health, Psychosocial Support and Religious Actors

-- Build better understanding by conducting and disseminating research to map and identify current efforts, resources, best practices and evidence-based interventions to inform policy and practice.
+- Build better understanding by conducting and disseminating research to map and identify current efforts, resources, promising practices and evidence-based interventions to inform policy and practice.

 - Foster effective collaboration between religious and traditional actors and mental health professionals to encourage more effective psychosocial support for survivors of conflict-related trauma.